-The best media library for me, is an empty one.
+The best WordPress media library for me, is an empty one.
 To that end I keep all my images on Amazon S3.
-So they are delivered via a CDN, I also use Amazon Cloudfront in addition to Amazon S3.
-I am doing this manually at present - but hope to create a system to do process images automatically.
+So that they are delivered via a CDN, I also use Amazon Cloudfront in addition to Amazon S3.
+I am doing this manually at present - but hope to create a system to process images automatically.
 This would simplify my current workflow and improve the result.

 However using Oxygen and Advanced Custom Fields I find I don't need plugins to create sliders and galleries.
 The srcset problem remains, but is something we will program our way around in the near future.
 So in summary this is how my CDN setup looks: